spindart/red-team/linux/0-linux_essentials/README.md

 The "/var" directory, with "var" being short for variable data,  is one of the main root folders found on a Linux install.
 This folder stores data that is frequently accessed or written by services or applications running on the system.
 For example, log files from running services and applications are written here (/var/log), or other data that is not necessarily associated with a specific user (i.e., databases and the like).

+Resume:
+Variable data handled by daemons.
+This includes log files, queues, spools, and caches.

 <b>Some notable contents of the /var directory</b>